Dick Wagner (baseball): Years with the Reds and the Astros

 After several years as Director of Promotions with the St. Louis Cardinals under Bob Howsam, Wagner followed Howsam to the Cincinnati Reds in 1967.
-He spent the next fifteen years in the front office during that team's successful run as "The Big Red Machine", beginning by supervising business affairs for the Reds, helping to pioneer, develop and refine marketing and promotional efforts that resulted in a series of attendance records.
-Later, he added duties on the player personnel side and in 1978 was made President and General Manager of the team.
+He spent the next fifteen years in the front office during that team's successful run as "The Big Red Machine", beginning by supervising business affairs for the Reds, helping to pioneer, develop and refine marketing and promotional efforts that resulted in a series of attendance records while soon being called Howsam's “hatchet man".
+Later, he added duties on the player personnel side and in 1978 was made president and general manager of the team.
 During the years Wagner was part of the organization, the Reds won consecutive World Series titles in 1975 and 1976, in addition to four league flags and six division titles.
 During his Cincinnati years, he resided in Glendale, Ohio, a greater Cincinnati suburb.
-He continued as President and General Manager until he was fired by the Reds on July 11, 1983.
-By that time "Robert T. Wag" had dismantled the Big Red Machine by, among other things, allowing Pete Rose to leave as a free agent to the Phillies.